barr-israel/barrcodes/content/posts/aoc2024/day17.md

 Program: 0,1,5,4,3,0
 ```
 Each instruction is a pair of an opcode followed by an operand.
-The exact behavior of each instruction is given in detail in the [problem description](https://adventofcode.com/2024/day/17).
+The exact behaviour of each instruction is given in detail in the [problem description](https://adventofcode.com/2024/day/17).
 The 2 notable instructions are the conditional jump(opcode 3), and the print(opcode 5)

 ## Part 1